0p3nt3ch53C/AFPES/README.md

 </details>

-From the following areas "Social Cohesion" and "Building Trust" subgroups:
+From the following areas "Social Cohesion" and "Trust" subgroups:

 <details>